-Maths this term will ensure that your child is secure in their knowledge of number, including counting and adding and subtracting of numbers up to 40.
+Maths this term will ensure that your child is secure in their knowledge of number, including counting and place value of numbers within 100 and adding and subtracting of numbers up to 50.
 We will teach your child mental methods for addition and subtraction as well as appropriate written methods of calculation.
-As always, we will be focusing on quick recall of number bonds.
-Other areas of learning during the spring term will include measurements (length, height, volume, capacity), time and money.
+As always, we will be focusing on quick recall of number bonds of numbers to 10.
+Other areas of learning during the Summer Term will include measurements (length, height, volume, capacity), time and money.

 We love reading and will encourage your children to read daily.
 Please listen to your child read, discuss the book and fill in his/her reading record.
-The Phonics Screening Check will be in June 2020, so please do practise phonics with your child daily as well.
-Please ask your child’s class teacher if you have any questions about this or any other learning.
+Daily phonics practise is also essential in helping your child develop their reading skills.
+Please do speak to your child’s class teacher if you have any questions about this.